neo954/sichuan-cookbook/latex/README.md

 * [x] Design of a new title page for the remake edition.
 * [x] Compilation of a copyright page.
 * [x] Compilation of collation notes.
-* [x] Generation of an ingredients index, ordered by the number of strokes.
+* [x] Generation of an ingredients index, sorted by the number of strokes.
 * [x] Creation of a colophon.

 ### Fonts Used in This Book

-The following fonts have been utilized in this book:
+The following fonts have been used throughout this book:

 #### Songti